lexman29125/5m-data-m2-project/Issues Log.md

 Combination of options A, B and D, the local machine is able to complete the jobs successfully with ~10mins per batch.

+Option E - Stage using DuckDB

+Stage in DuckDB first

+DuckDB is a columnar, vectorized database that can:
+	•	Ingest CSVs really fast (COPY or read_csv_auto).
+	•	Store them in a compact columnar format (Parquet/Arrow).
+	•	Push data in batch instead of row-by-row.

+So the flow becomes:
+	1. Load CSV → DuckDB (super fast, optimized).
+	2. Export from DuckDB → Parquet or Arrow.
+	3. Load Parquet/Arrow → BigQuery (bulk load, much faster).

+Why it speeds things up
+	•	Columnar storage (Parquet/Arrow) = fewer bytes to move than raw CSV.
+	•	Parallel I/O → DuckDB vectorizes reads/writes.
+	•	BigQuery loves Parquet (native ingestion optimization).

+Caveats
+	•	You’re adding an extra staging step (CSV → DuckDB → BigQuery) vs direct stream.
+	•	If the CSV is small, the overhead isn’t worth it.
+	•	If the pipeline already uses Google Cloud Storage (GCS) as staging, pushing CSV → GCS → BigQuery might be simpler than adding DuckDB.

 # Meltano EL Job Failed 2:
 When running product_category_name_translation.csv